 Everything down to here is set out in terms of Plato's own metaphysics, and has all the hallmarks of philosophical seriousness.
 Names are purpose-made portions of vocal sound, expertly constructed for their specific function of marking off this or that item's being.
 This is clearly a form of naturalism, since it treats names as appropriately correlated to the specific natures of the objects they name.
 But what does that natural correlation amount to?

 At a minimum it might have consisted merely in the accurate mapping of a language's vocabulary onto the natural genera and species that constitute reality, so that each word corresponds to precisely one entity.
 But such a mapping could in principle be done even if the actual words were formed and assigned on a random basis, which would be entirely compatible with Hermogenes' conventionalism.
-Since Socrates and Hermogenes seem agreed that that original stance has now been undermined, and since it is the actual making of names that has been presented as an expertise, not merely their assignment once made, it is clear that Socratic naturalism must lie not merely in a correct mapping relation, but in each word's formation as one specifically appropriate to it object.
+Since Socrates and Hermogenes seem agreed that that original stance has now been undermined, and since it is the actual making of names that has been presented as an expertise, not merely their assignment once made, it is clear that Socratic naturalism must lie not merely in a correct mapping relation, but in each word's formation as one specifically appropriate to its object.
 What kind of appropriateness is at issue?

 Socrates' proposed answer fills the very extensive central section of the dialogue.
-In short (for to say it at length would exceed the capacity of this article), names are appropriate to their objects in so far as they describe them.
+In short (for to say it at length would exceed the capacity of this article), names are appropriate to their objects in so far as they describe what they are.
 According to a long series of etymologies proposed by Socrates, the Greek vocabulary itself, when suitably decoded, is an elaborate set of descriptions of what each named item is.
 To continue with the example already mentioned, the Greek word for ‘man’, anthrôpos, according to Socrates appears to break down into anathrôn ha opôpe, ‘one who reflects on what he has seen’ (390c).
 That is, the species which uniquely possesses both eyesight and intelligence has been given a name which acknowledges precisely that distinguishing combination.

 Any residual sympathy for Hermogenes' original conviction that man and horse could just as easily have been assigned each other's names is, it seems, meant to have evaporated by this point.
 (Even at 333e-334a, very near the end of the dialogue Socrates will continue to reject Hermogenes' assertion of name-interchangeability, this time with the examples of ‘large’ and ‘small’.)
 Scholars who doubt that Plato means to make such generous concessions to naturalism have been inclined to treat etymologies like that of ‘man’ as non-serious.
 But this particular decoding was widely accepted by later writers, not all of them Platonists, and there is no evidence that anyone, Plato included, thought it ridiculous.
 The latter is equally true regarding the remainder of the etymologies.